zameel7/adkar-streak/CONTRIBUTING.md

 ## Style Guide

-- Follow the JavaScript and React/React Native style guides.
+- Follow the TypeScript and React/React Native style guides.
 - Use meaningful variable and function names.
 - Keep functions and components small and focused.
 - Write comments to explain complex code.